 One issue that complicates sidewalk injury lawsuits, particularly when the government is a defendant, is what is known as the de minimis rule.
 This means the defect in question was so minor that a reasonably prudent person would not anticipate its danger.
 With respect to uneven sidewalks, courts are generally reluctant to find liability unless the unevenness between two slabs exceeds two inches.
 However, this is not an absolute rule and every case must be evaluated on its own merits.

-How Can An Attorney Help With An Uneven And Broken Sidewalk Injury?
+How Can A Chicago Attorney Help With An Uneven And Broken Sidewalk Injury?

 An experienced sidewalk injury lawyer will not only understand the nuances of establishing the wrongful party’s liability.
 The attorney will also know how best to refute potential defenses (such as the de minimis rule) and how to value the case.
 Proving the nature and amount of damages is an essential part of any injury lawsuit, and tends to be hotly contested between the parties.
 An expert witness may be called upon to help calculate a dollar value for your injuries.
 This includes taking future expenses into account, like the need for medical treatments.

 Correctly assessing the value of your damages is critical, because once your case settles or is decided in court you won’t have another chance to ask for more money.
 Our team has extensive experience handling sidewalk injury cases.
 We also have a network of expert witnesses we rely upon to help assign a fair value for your damages.

 Contact Our Chicago Uneven And Broken Sidewalk Injury Attorney

 Sidewalk injuries can mean big medical expenses and little income to pay bills while you recover.
 If someone else’s negligence was the cause of the uneven or broken sidewalk where you were injured, it’s time to talk to Hale & Monico.
 Give us a call today to schedule your confidential consultation.